(Amended 12/06; 1/09; 2/11; 10/15; 10/18; 9/8/22)

 - General.
-Fleet Service vehicles may be rented on a short-term or leased on a long-term basis for official University business.
-The department to which a University vehicle is assigned is responsible for ascertaining that the vehicle is operated by authorized individuals, in accordance with the University of Iowa Fleet Safety Program and used only on official University business.
-Official University business constitutes business directly concerned with University activities and for which expenses are a proper charge to the University.
-Authorized drivers and passengers are described in V-19.5 University Driving Policy.
-Family members may be transported only if they are qualified University employees and also traveling on official University business.
+Fleet Services vehicles may be rented on a short-term or leased on a long-term basis for official university business.
+The department to which a university vehicle is assigned is responsible for ascertaining that the vehicle is operated by authorized individuals, in accordance with the University of Iowa Fleet Safety Program and used only on official university business.
+Official university business constitutes business directly concerned with university activities and for which expenses are a proper charge to the university.
+Authorized drivers and passengers are described in V-15.7 University Driving Policy.
+Family members may be transported only if they are qualified university employees and also traveling on official university business.

 - Reservations.
 Rental vehicles may be reserved by means of a Fleet Services requisition approved by the dean, departmental executive officer, or administrative officer and submitted to Fleet Services as far in advance as possible (at least three days).
 Requisitions may be accepted on a "same day" basis when vehicles are available.
-Fleet Service vehicles may be requisitioned on a long-term basis when the need for continued use of a vehicle exists.
+Fleet Services vehicles may be requisitioned on a long-term basis when the need for continued use of a vehicle exists.
 Minimum lease term is three months and is based on vehicle availability.
-Requisitions for monthly leases will require a departmental written justification and approval by the University Fleet Service Manager (and the Director of Parking and Transportation).
+Requisitions for monthly leases will require a departmental written justification and approval by the university Fleet Services Manager.

 - Operating laws and regulations.
-Fleet Service vehicles are to be operated in accordance with all applicable laws and Fleet Service rules and regulations (see V-19.5 University Driving Policy).
+Fleet Services vehicles are to be operated in accordance with all applicable laws and Fleet Services rules and regulations (see V-15.7 University Driving Policy).

 Logo, wordmark, and college/department/program name decals for vehicles are to be installed by Fleet Services.
 The application of any additional logos or graphics to a vehicle is prohibited without prior approval by Fleet Services.

-For additional information about the University's identity system, see http://vpsc.uiowa.edu/brand/.
+For additional information about the university's identity system, see https://brand.uiowa.edu.
 For more information on this vehicle identification and graphics policy, contact the Director of Parking and Transportation.